Join us for an adventure in flavor!

 So, are you ready to dig into this hearty bowl?
 If you love flavors as much as we do, I would call this one a must!

-If you love this recipe as much as we do, I hope you leave a comment and star rating, I love hearing from you!
-And please share us on social media to keep the recipes coming!
+When you try it, I hope you leave a comment and star rating, I love hearing from you.
+And please share us on social media to keep the recipes coming.
 Until next time…

 Chile Verde, on our Gypsy Plate… enjoy!